lsig/Conversations/players/player_10/docs/README.md

 4. **Safety Mechanisms**: Always proposes if two consecutive pauses to avoid game termination

+## Motivation

+Earlier versions spoke when our best item’s score beat a global average threshold (not recent).
+The altruism variant refines this by comparing against a selection-weighted expectation of other players’ learned quality: speak if `Δ_self ≥ E[Δ_others] - τ`.
+This accounts for who is most likely to speak next (current speaker edge + fairness among the minimum-contribution tier) and how good they have been (EWMA).
+See `STRATEGIES.md` for details on τ adjustments, freshness, and monotony.

 ## Testing

 Run the test to verify default behavior: